-Article 12 in the Hyper-V Cluster Design Fundamentals for v2025 series, and the final article.
-This article covers stretched clusters and multi site Hyper-V: stretch cluster versus campus cluster versus cluster to cluster replication, S2D stretch with Storage Replica, SAN stretch, campus cluster requirements (new in WS2025), site awareness configuration, quorum considerations, IP address handling across sites, the WS2025 stretch cluster failover issue community members have actively reported with Microsoft, and the multi site mistakes that turn a DR architecture into a DR incident.
+Article 12 in the Hyper-V Cluster Design Fundamentals for Windows Server 2025 series, and the final article.
+This article covers stretched clusters and multi-site Hyper-V: stretch cluster versus campus cluster versus cluster-to-cluster replication, S2D stretch with Storage Replica, SAN stretch, campus cluster requirements (new in WS2025), site awareness configuration, quorum considerations, IP address handling across sites, the WS2025 stretch cluster failover issue users reported in a Microsoft Q&A thread, and the multi-site mistakes that turn a DR architecture into a DR incident.

 This article covers the topologies Microsoft supports, what each one buys you, where the operational gotchas live, and what is genuinely new in 2025.
 The goal is to make a deliberate architecture choice rather than discovering you built the wrong topology after the first DR test.